 F. Small meetings

-1. During the year there are 3 to 5 small meetings.
+- During the year there are 3 to 5 small meetings, for both youngsters and adults.

-2. These meetings offer the opportunity for smaller groups to talk with each other about matters concerning the Charter of the European Union.
+- These meetings offer the opportunity for smaller groups to talk with each other about matters concerning specific themes.

-4. The annual mayors’ meeting decides about who can organise a small meeting in the following year.
+- The annual mayors’ meeting decides about who will organise the future small meetings.

-9. A report is made by the organising village for the remaining members.
+- A report is made by the organising community.
 The report is placed on www.europeancharter.eu.

 G. Getting to know each other

-To enable people to get to know each other and each other’s way of life optimally, participants in events, exchanges and projects stay at guest families of the organising community or its neighbour-villages.
+To enable people to get to know each other and each other’s way of life optimally, participants in events, exchanges and projects stay at guest families of the organising community or its neighbouring-villages, if this is possible.

 H. Affirmation of unity and co-operation